-Full Light – This is the area on an object where the light source is hitting it at full strength.
+Full Light – This is the area on an object where the light source hits it at full strength.

-Halftone – This is the area on an object that is the middle value.
-It is neither in direct light or shadows.
+Halftone – This is the area on an object with the middle value.
+It is neither indirect light nor shadows.

 Core Shadow – This is the darkest tone of an area on the object where light is blocked from hitting the object.
 For example, it will be where the sphere curves away from the light but not at the very edge of the sphere.